You Made Me Realise

-You Made Me Realise is the third extended play by alternative rock band My Bloody Valentine, released on 8 August 1988 through Creation Records.
+You Made Me Realise is the third EP by alternative rock band My Bloody Valentine, released on 8 August 1988 through Creation Records.
 It was their first record for Creation.

 Sound and influences

 The EP marked a change in direction for the band, where they adopted a noisier sound.
 Peter Kember, then of Spacemen 3, recalled seeing the band play "You Made Me Realise" at a live performance at the Roadmender in Northampton in 1988, after My Bloody Valentine had supported the Pixies on the latter's first European tour: "They’d transformed.
 I don’t know quite what had happened, but sometimes bands hit a certain quantum shift.
 The noise was overwhelming".
 In a 2013 interview, Kevin Shields acknowledged the influence of Sonic Youth's Thurston Moore and Dinosaur Jr.'s J Mascis on his guitar playing at the time, but also highlighted a change in how he used reverse reverb.
 He had used this effect on the band's previous releases "Strawberry Wine" and Ecstasy, but "to no great consequence, because I was using it the way it was meant to be used.
 Then in '88, I discovered that it was extremely sensitive to velocity and how high you hit the string.
 You could make huge waves of sound by hitting it softer or harder".
 He also credited starting to smoke cannabis, which he had done for six months by the time of recording the EP, as an influence.